HENDRIX-ZT2/jpog-blender/README.md

 - Warning: Needs animations to be exported for ideal results!
 It will do _something_ without new animations, but won't be perfect.
 - Select the armature in object mode, scale it to the desired size and press `Apply Scale to Objects and Animations` in the tool shelf.
 Export with animations.
 #### Custom Animations
 - Are theoretically supported, but not tested yet.
-Edited animations are tested and functional, but under the limitation that _any_ edit of animations breaks the other animals in a dig site.
-You could replace them with new animals using the new anims.
-A TKL merger to solve this sort of problems is planned, but not yet started.

 ### Known Limitations
 - Animations break other animals using the same TKL file.
+Edited animations are tested and functional, but under the limitation that _any_ edit of animations breaks the other animals in a dig site.
+You can use the [TKL merger](https://github.com/HENDRIX-ZT2/jpog-tkl-merger) to combine animals with edited animations and shuffle them between different dig sites.
+Be aware that this is incompatible with any other modded TMDs you might be using.

 ### Credits
 - Equinox of https://github.com/OpenJPOG for file format specification and support